xrtlibrary/xrtlibrary-traverse/README.md

 Assume that the inner object is a string.

 <u>Exception(s)</u>:
- - *Traverse.TypeError*: Raised if the inner object is not string.
+ - *Traverse.TypeError*: The inner object is not string.

 <u>Return value</u>:
  - (*Traverse*) Self reference.